-The secondary school music curriculum under 8-4-4 made traditional Kenyan music a core part of the syllabus through all four years.
-Students learned about music’s cultural significance and the musical practices of various communities across the country.
-While everyone had well-developed forms of musical expression, the peoples of Western Kenya took up more pages in the textbooks.
+The secondary school music curriculum under the 8-4-4 system made traditional Kenyan music a core part of the syllabus through all four years.
+While not all students took music throughout all four years, those who did learned about music’s cultural significance and the practices of various communities across the country.
+Among these, the musical traditions of Western Kenya were especially prominent in textbooks.
 The instruments of the Isukha and the Teso were numerous and varied in material and style of play, made for complex melodies.
 The pictures of the performers in the books showed elaborate costumes and ensembles.
-It all spoke to a heritage of craftsmanship and artistry channeled through musical performance.
-Which brings me to my main point.
-Where can you realistically expect to see a culturally accurate performance of a traditional Idakho wedding song complete with accompanying instruments?
+Still, for many students, the only place to witness something as specific as a traditional Idakho wedding song, performed with its full set of instruments, was not in class, but on stage at the National Drama and Film Festivals.

 The nationals are an extravaganza.
 For a whole week, scores of school buses clog the host institution’s field, rooms to rehearse in are fought over, teachers engage in Machiavelli-level politics over who performs when, lifelong friendships are made and careers are born.